spek-over/spek-over.github.io/index.md

-a blog to share intuition about machine learning stuff
+a blog to share intuition about machine learning